wp-plugins/mailchimp-forms-by-mailmunch/readme.txt

 == Screenshots ==

 1. This is the MailChimp optin form designer by MailMunch where you can customize your optin form
-2. The second step is configuring your optin form for things like when to show it, how often to show it, and where to go after they subscribe
+2. The second step is configuring your MailChimp form for things like when to show it, how often to show it, and where to go after they subscribe
 3. This is the integration step where you can connect your MailChimp account
-4. This is the final step where you can publish your optin form to all or selected posts, categories or pages
+4. This is the final step where you can publish your MailChimp form to all or selected posts, categories or pages
-5. And finally, we have the optin form working live on your blog - increasing your MailChimp subscribers :)
+5. And finally, we have the MailChimp form working live on your blog - increasing your MailChimp subscribers :)
 6. A MailChimp connected form example from a user site
 7. Another MailChimp connected example from a user site